Skip to content

 Technical SEO is not a one-time project — it's a continuous process.
 Algorithms change, the site evolves, new pages appear.
 We recommend a full technical audit every 6 months and continuous monitoring in Google Search Console.

-This checklist is a starting point.
+This checklist is a starting point, not a substitute for an audit — on paper, it's easy to check every box and still have a site losing traffic because the priorities were backwards.
 If you want a professional SEO audit with prioritization and a remediation plan, contact us — we'll go through your site point by point and show you what to fix so Google starts loving you.

 Need help with this topic?